nicolascuello/Stellar-MADE/kickoff.md

 17. Enrico Ragusa (Lyon)
 18. Cristiano Longarini (Milano)
 19. Andrew Winter (Nice)

-We plan to work on 4 main axes during the meeting:
-- Distribution, environment and evolution of discs: multiples vs. singles.
-- Disc diagnostics (morphology, kinematics and accretion) within multiples.
-- Dust evolution in multiples and flybys: G/D ratio, radial drift, traps, asymmetries.
-- Strategy to better characterise discs and orbits with new generation facilities.

-All these topics explicitly overlap and will be discussed during the meeting.
-Each participant will preferentially work on one item with a subgroup of participants.
-At the end, we will establish a plan to keep working together after the meeting, share results efficiently, and co-write the corresponding scientific articles.

 Practical information:
 - Tuesday: Travel to Grenoble train/bus station or IPAG.